GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 CREATE DATABASE dvdrental;
 ```
 The command might take a few minutes to finish.
-5. At the prompt, execute the following command to switch connections to the newly created database mypgsqldb:
+5. At the prompt, execute the following command to switch connections to the newly created database **dvdrental**:
 ```
 \c dvdrental
 ```